tmharrington/BioStatisticalAnalysis/IndoorPollution.md

 # Air Pollution and Global GDP/Climate trends

+## Abstract

+Premature deaths related to indoor air pollution data for many countries across the globe have been collected over three decades, which have been compiled in this data set as percentages of the population for a given year.
+Using the information, this analysis will attempt to infer two important characteristics that may offer insight into the cause of inadequate/unsafe indoor conditions; impact of GDP on the percent deaths is the first layer, and impact of average climates in the regions with similar GDP is the second.
+Firstly, exploratory analysis done to generate these hypotheses found that time will be a significant factor to consider, throughout this analysis.

 ## Introduction

 **Since the earliest days of thinking about the dangers associated with pollution in the air, much of the conversation has been focused on the risks associated with our infrastructure --vehicles, energy, and manufacturing at the forefront.
 More recently, it is becoming more apparent that we are also in need of considering the risks associated with out indoor air pollutants, which is now understood to be a source of premature deaths worthy of concern.**